Grenander--Stone estimator: stacked constrained estimation of a discrete distribution over a general directed acyclic graph: Global confidence band

 Finally, the confidence band

 is asymptotically correct global confidence band if $\bm{p}$ is not decreasing and it is asymptotically correct conservative global confidence band if $\bm{p}$ is decreasing for both choices of penalizing loss functions $L_{1}$ and $L_{2}$.
-We can use the Gaussian vector $\bm{Y}_{\hat{\bm{\theta}}_{n}}$ to estimate each quantile $\hat{q}^{d}_{\alpha, n} \ (d = 1, 2)$ by Monte-Carlo method as in \cite{balabdaoui2016maximum}.
+We can use Monte-Carlo method, as in \cite{balabdaoui2016maximum}, to estimate the quantiles $\hat{q}^{d}_{\alpha, n}$ of the Gaussian vector $\bm{Y}_{\hat{\bm{\phi}}_{n}}$, $d = 1, 2$.